dakshkashyap/Simple-Chef/README.md

 5. Add Recipes:
 As a logged-in user, I want to add new recipes to the database.

-6. User Profile:
-As a logged-in user, I want to view and edit my profile, see my favorite recipes, and delete my account.

 ## Implementation

 ### Tech Stack